 We’ve put together a panel of experts to help you transition to the freelancer economy, no matter where you’re currently at.
 These seasoned freelancers collectively have decades of experience freelancing and they want to help you.
 If you have any tips to add submit a request.

-So without further ado, here are the top tips on how to become a freelancer from those who have done it themselves:
+Here are the top tips on how to become a freelancer from those who made it:

 Stephanie Caudle, Owner of Black Girl Group, a freelancing site for African American women.